Everything you need to know about search engine optimization (SEO)

 What is “the algorithm” and how does it affect SEO?

-Google (along with all other search engines, such as Bing) has an algorithm that takes hundreds to thousands of different aspects into consideration when a user enters keywords or a query into the search bar.
+Google (along with all other search platforms such as Bing) has a search engine algorithm that takes hundreds to thousands of different aspects into consideration when a user enters keywords or a query.

 That’s why, when we say “search engine optimization,” we’re talking about setting up your site to show search engines that your brand is relevant, trustworthy, and legitimate in relation to your industry.

 You can learn about the process and guidelines Google adheres to make sure their algorithm “meet high standards of relevance and quality” here.
 However, search engines keep marketers on their toes by regularly rolling out tweaks and updates without much (or any) advanced notice.

 Since it launched, Google has gone from making only a handful of algorithm updates every now and then to rolling out thousands of changes each year.
 These updates come with varying levels of impact on the search engine results page, or SERP, according to Search Engine Journal.

 Because of this, it’s worth your time to focus on white-hat, long-game SEO techniques rather than trying to game the system through black-hat “quick wins.”
 The latter may get your site penalized down the line (more on that below).

 Key factors that help determine which results will appear for your query are: